Central Participant Database/ru

-All this information is for viewing/sorting purposes.
+This information is for viewing/sorting purposes.
 Only the Can Edit field is editable for the user.
-The Can edit field determines whether to allow the respective participant to be editable by the user with whom that participant was shared with or not.
-Just clicking on the check box will make an AJAX call and save the changes on the server.
+The Can edit field allows you to determine whether to allow the respective participant to be editable by the user with whom that participant was shared with or not.
+Clicking on the check box will make an AJAX call and save the changes on the server.

 When exporting to CSV, you are presented with a dialog box that asks you to mark the attributes you wish to export.